Indefinite Pronouns

 For example:

-I saw him talking to the other person at the party, but I don’t know who she is.
+I saw him talking not with Kate at the party but with the other, and I don’t know who she is.

 There were many options to choose from, but none of them seemed quite right.
 So I decided to go with the other.